-- The chief resident may be appointed by the RAC - Interested residents should e-mail the Director of the Residency Advisory Committee (RAC) with a letter of interest and CV by the end of the first week in July. - Applicant materials will be sent out the RAC for review. - RAC members should rank the applicants prior to the meeting based on the following criteria... - Professional experience - Leadership skills / experience - Communication skills - Ability to work with others and coordinate activities - Time management skills - Interest in the position - The RAC will meet during July to select the chief resident based on the above criteria. - All members of the RAC present at the July RAC meeting may vote on the applicants for chief resident. - After the pre-meeting applicant ranking is totaled, the top two applicants will be discussed and the chief resident selected.
+- The chief resident may be appointed by the PTAC - o Interested residents should e-mail the Director of the Postgraduate Training Advisory Committee (PTAC) with a letter of interest and CV by the end of the first week in July. - o Applicant materials will be sent out the PTAC for review. - PTAC members should rank the applicants prior to the meeting based on the following criteria... - Professional experience - Leadership skills / experience - Communication skills - Ability to work with others and coordinate activities - Time management skills - Interest in the position - The PTAC will meet during July to select the chief resident based on the above criteria. - All members of the PTAC present at the July PTAC meeting may vote on the applicants for chief resident. - After the pre-meeting applicant ranking is totaled, the top two applicants will be discussed and the chief resident selected.